 Anxiety Disorders are painstakingly common in the United States and other countries around the world.
 In fact, according to Anxiety and Depression Association of America, 18% of adults suffer with an anxiety disorder.
 Anxiety and panic attacks tend to go hand in hand with one another.
-If you suffer from anxiety and panic attacks, you may wonder, “Can you die from a panic attack?”
+So, if you suffer from anxiety and panic attacks, you may wonder, “can you die from a panic attack?”

 So, what is it?

 Can you die from a panic attack?
 This question sits at the heart of many anxiety sufferers.